-With the worldwide proliferation of electronic gases, and recognizing that these gases present certain inherent dangers and risks with their use, the Asian Industrial Gases Association has written this safety guide to assist both the packager and user of these gases.
+With the worldwide proliferation of electronic gases, and recognizing that these gases present certain inherent dangers and risks with their use, this safety guideline has been written to assist both the packager and user of these gases.

-It is the intention of the Association to promulgate standards which will enhance safety in the workplace where these gases and mixtures are prepared, when these materials are transported from the production site to the ultimate user, and as they are stored and eventually consumed by the end user.
+This document is intended to promulgate standards which will enhance safety in the workplace where these gases and mixtures are prepared, when these materials are transported from the production site to the ultimate user, and as they are stored and eventually consumed by the end user.